 Next, consider how you’ll be using your garment; this will help you decide what fabric is best for you.
 Things to keep in mind include how often you’re likely to wear it, what kind of tailoring or mending it might require over time, how it will need to be washed, and how you’ll store it.

-Get 15% off your Organic Basics order with the code SCANDIOBC1.
+Shop Organic Basics and get 10% off your entire Organic Basics order with the code SCANDINAVIA10.

 Is steaming better than ironing?